wasmkwokwizardry/kubecon-na-2024/wasm-extension-regex-plugin/README.md

 ## v1

-This version is the basic version of the plugin.
-It gets called via the `Filter` method and receives the pod and node.
-It checks for the `scheduler.wasmkwokwizardry.io/regex` annotation on the pod and uses its value as a regex to match the node name.
-If the node name does not match the regex, it returns an `Unschedulable` status to let the scheduler know that the node is not a valid candidate.
+This is the basic version of the plugin.
+It is triggered by the `Filter` method, receiving both the pod and node as parameters.

+The plugin checks for the `scheduler.wasmkwokwizardry.io/regex` annotation on the pod, using its value as a regex pattern to match against the node name.
+If the node name does not match the specified regex, the plugin returns an `Unschedulable` status to indicate that the node is not a suitable candidate for scheduling the pod.

 The code can be found under the [`v1`](./v1) directory.